galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 objectives:
 - Learn about plotting Climate Data
 - Learn about NetCDF xarray map plotting tool
-- Learn about visualzing the climate data using NetCDF xarray map plotting using the different kinds of projections aand colormap options
+- Learn about visualizing the climate data using NetCDF xarray map plotting using the different kinds of projections and colormap options
 time_estimation: 1H
 key_points:
 - NetCDF xarray climate data visualization